sunainag/bank-token-issue-system/README.md

 From Editor (IntelliJ or Eclipse) import as Existing Maven Project and run it as Spring Boot App.

-Build the Project
+Build the Project:
-mvn clean install -DskipTests
+mvn clean install

-Usage
+Usage:
 Run the application and go on http://localhost:8080/ for welcome page

-End points
+End points:

 context path=/abs/bank

 TokenController:

-GET /tokens Gives a counter wise list of active tokens POST /tokens Generates a new token, takes customer and service(s) in TokenRequest as Request body
+GET /tokens Gives a counter wise list of active tokens GET /tokens?id=tokenNumber Gives details for a particular token number passed POST /tokens Generates a new token, takes customer and service(s) in TokenRequest as Request body
 example:
 POST: http://localhost:8080/abs/bank/tokens